-- 56. For this Follow-Up Report, the Authorities updated that the actual merging of the NORUT and NOIS is taking place now and the finalization of the draft is foreseen in January 2016.
-Therefore, the outstanding actions related with the NORUT and NOIS, are expected to be addressed.
-The overall compliance with the recommended actions remains in the same status. - 57.
-The deficiencies in this Rec. are linked with the identified deficiencies to Recs 13 and 14 in section 3.7 for all DNFBPs.
+- 58. The deficiencies in this Rec. are linked with the identified deficiencies to Recs 13 and 14 in section 3.7 for all DNFBPs.
 The deficiencies in Rec.
 14 were indicated in the previous paragraph.
 With regard Rec.
-13, Sint Maarten should: a) consider express provisions in law regulation or other enforceable means to require that suspicious transactions should be reported regardless of whether they involve tax matters and b) The MDIUT should be amended to allow the reporting entities to identify suspicion of ML or FT and avoid reliance on the prescriptive indicators. - 58.
+13, Sint Maarten should: a) ensure that smuggling and all the designated categories of predicate offenses for ML are covered in order to eliminate the restrictions in the UTR reporting system in this regard (refer to paragraph 277 of MER and R. 13 in this report), b) consider express provisions in law regulation or other enforceable means to require that suspicious transactions should be reported regardless of whether they involve tax matters and c) The MDIUT should be amended to allow the reporting entities to identify suspicion of ML or FT and avoid reliance on the prescriptive indicators. - 59.
 In this regard, the Authorities indicated that the P&Gs set that there is one subjective indicator for service providers.
 The subjective indicator implies that a transaction should be reported if for the service provider, based e.g. on his knowledge of the client, the client's business or the transaction involved, there are reasons to assume that the transaction may be associated with money laundering or the financing of terrorism.
 Annex 1 to these P&G contains a list of red flags on the basis of which a decision can be made as to whether a transaction should be classified as unusual.
 This list is not exhaustive.
-If one or more of these red flags are applicable, the service provider will need to assess whether the transaction should be reported as unusual.
-If the service provider decides not to report the transaction to the FIU, it is in its own interest to document the reasons for not reporting this transaction.
+If one or more of these red flags are applicable, the service provider will need to assess whether the transaction to the FIU, it is in its own interest to document the reasons for not reporting this transaction.
 This might come in handy for the service provider in a possible criminal case in due course, because the PPO might come to a different conclusion with regard to the reporting duty of the service provider.
 Article 23 of the NORUT states that the violation of the reporting obligation, in so far committed intentionally, is considered a criminal offence.
-In that sense, the recommended actions indicated in the MER and the last follow-up report, remain outstanding.

-59. With regard to issuing legislation for DNFBPs supervised by the MOT and casinos that includes all the requirements of Recommendations 15 and 21 the Authorities indicated that Provisions and Guidelines (P&Gs) for DNFBs were amended to incorporate all the requirements of the Recommendations 15 and 21.
+In that sense, the recommended actions indicated in the MER and the last follow-up report, remain outstanding. - 60.
+With regard to issuing legislation for DNFBPs supervised by the MOT and casinos that includes all the requirements of Recommendations 15 and 21 the Authorities indicated that Provisions and Guidelines (P&Gs) for DNFBs were amended to incorporate all the requirements of the Recommendations 15 and 21.
 The requirements from Rec.
 21 will be presented in the corresponding section in this FUR.
 Regarding Rec.
 15, it is required to provide citation about the compliance of criteria of Rec.
 15 in all the P&GS..
 For this report, the Authorities indicated that the legislation for the Gaming Control Board (GCB) has been submitted to the Ministers of Justice and Economic Affairs and Tourism for discussion.
 The proposal includes the AML/CFT supervision of the gaming industry by the MOT.
 This Recommendation remains outstanding.